JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2020-12-07-personer_cc_300d_fa.md

 ## Description

-This model uses persian word embeddings to find 6 different types of entities in persian text.
+This model uses Persian word embeddings to find 6 different types of entities in Persian text.
 It is trained using `persian_w2v_cc_300d` word embeddings, so please use the same embeddings in the pipeline.
-It can identify:
-    \`Per` -> person
-    \`Org` -> organization (such as banks, ministries, embassies, teams, nationalities, networks and publishers),
-    \`Loc` -> location (such as cities, villages, rivers, seas, gulfs, deserts and mountains),
-    \`Fac` -> facility (such as schools, universities, research centers, airports, railways, bridges, roads, harbors, stations, hospitals, parks, zoos and cinemas),
-    \`Pro` -> product (such as books, newspapers, TV shows, movies, airplanes, ships, cars, theories, laws, agreements and religions),
-    \`Event` -> event (such as wars, earthquakes, national holidays, festivals and conferences); other are the remaining tokens.

 ## Predicted Entities

-\`Per` `Fac` `Pro` `Loc` `Org` `Event`
+Persons-`PER`, Facilities-`FAC`, Products-`PRO`, Locations-`LOC`, Organizations-`ORG`, Events-`EVENT`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>